awei01/react-jest-testing-illustration/readme.md

 expect(SubModule.lastCalledWith({ item: "bar" });
 ```

-* For some reason, I had a lot of mocking sub-modules that had the `.jsx` extension.
-Even when I tried setting jest `config.moduleFileExtensions: ["jsx", "js", "json"]` in `package.json`.
+* The jest config for picking up module extensions didn't seem to work for me: `config.moduleFileExtensions: ["jsx", "js", "json"]` in `package.json` still did not see a `.jsx` extensioned file as a require-able module.
 Because I didn't want my `preprocessor.js` to transform every file as there are a number of non-jsx files in my library, I wanted a unique extension for the `.jsx` files.
-I ended up using `some-file.jsx.js`.
+I ended up using `some-file.jsx.js` so that i can match against `/\.jsx\js$/` to transform only those files and save some time while running tests.
 I haven't written a test to illustrate this yet.